Ozolnieki Municipality: Education, culture and sport

-There are three kindergartens, secondary school, elementary school, music school, the affiliates of the Baltic International Academy and The Higher School of Psychology located in the municipality.
+There were three kindergartens, secondary school, elementary school, music school, the affiliates of the Baltic International Academy and The Higher School of Psychology located in the municipality.
 The Latvian Rural Advisory and Training Centre is located in Ozolnieki.

-There are four libraries and two culture centres in the municipality.
+There were four libraries and two culture centres in the municipality.

 In the centre of the former municipality.
-Ozolnieki, are located sports centre, ice hall and cable system for wakeboarding on Ozolnieki Lake.
-There are two volleyball teams (one plays in amateur league, other - VK Ozolnieki/Poliurs - in the Baltic Schenker league), motorcycle cluba and a tug of war club.
+Ozolnieki, is a sports centre, ice hall and cable system for wakeboarding on Ozolnieki Lake.
+There are two volleyball teams (one plays in amateur league, other - VK Ozolnieki/Poliurs - in the Baltic Schenker league), motorcycle club, and a tug of war club.
 The ice hockey team HK Ozolnieki/Monarhs was also based in Ozolnieki.